iivlx/px-computers/README.md

 # px-computers
-Virtual computer emulator with MMIO devices (OpenGL displays, I/O peripherals, and CPUs running "px assembly").
+Virtual computer emulator with MMIO devices (OpenGL displays, I/O, peripherals, and CPUs running `px assembly`).

 ## how to build and run